 - Wallabies – three orphaned wallabies; Lilly, Hope, and Kingsley, have been hand raised by our keepers.
 As babies they were carried around by the keepers in backpacks during the day, and taken home with them at night.
 All three enjoy being hand fed by our visitors and love a scratch behind the ears.

 - Monkey Island – this is the home of our capuchins.
-Of particular interest is our resident escape artist Minty.
+Capuchins are considered the most intelligent of the monkey species.